Skittyblock/aidoku-community-sources/.github/CONTRIBUTING.md

 - Join [the Discord server](https://discord.com/invite/9U8cC5Zk3s) to ask questions while developing your source.
 Please do so in the `#source-dev` channel.

 ## Writing a source
 The fastest way to get started is to either copy an existing source and renaming as needed, or using `aidoku init` from [aidoku-cli](https://github.com/Aidoku/aidoku-cli).
-You should also reading through a few existing sources' code before you start.
+You should also read through a few existing sources' code before you start.

 Each source should be in `src/<lang>/<source-language>.<source-name>`:
 - The `<lang>` part is the programming language your source is developed in, so `as` for AssemblyScript, `rust` for Rust, and so on.